nwjs/chromium.src/docs/security/sheriff.md

 * Label **ExternalDependency**.
 * Label **Hotlist-WebKit**.
 This label is monitored by Apple friends.
 * File a security bug at [bugs.webkit.org](https://bugs.webkit.org), and CC chrome-ios-security-bugs@google.com.
-This alias is monitored by iOS Chrome team so they can be notified when the WebKit bug is fixed.
+This alias is monitored by the iOS Chrome team so they can be notified when the WebKit bug is fixed.
 * Note the WebKit bug ID in the crbug report.